-Fig.8 shows autonomous landing trajectories and localization errors in X, Y and Z directions.
+Fig.8 shows autonomous landing trajectories and localization errors in x, y and z directions.
 One trajectory is calculated by EKF-based localization algorithm.
 The blue trajectory is generated by DGPS as a reference trajectory, and the yellow, light blue and red ones are generated by Chan-Vese, GOTURN and BboxLocate-Net algorithms, respectively.^{3,13} The blue area, green area and yellow area in Fig.9 represent three stages of approaching, descending and taxiing in the landing process.
-The root-mean-square error (RMSE) in each axis using EKF is presented in the right of the Fig.9.